kareynjeri/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 16 -->  creates a script that deletes all files in the current working directory that end with the character

 file 17 --> 102-tree Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

+file 18 --> 103-commasWrite a command that lists all the files and directories of the current directory, separated by commas (,).